 Sony PS4 Pro – Design and Features

 In a combination of matte-black colors, the PS4 is just similar to its previous PS4 models.
 Despite this similarity, the Pro is comparatively larger and wider than its previous models as well as Xbox One X and Xbox One S. The parallelogram-shaped decks come with three levels of designs and have the matte plastic color all around the case.

 In Normal PS4 consoles, the eject and power buttons were touch-enabled, which have now been replaced with traditional mechanical buttons in Pro.
 Though a bit odd and one step back, this is good as the touch buttons were sometimes pressed unintentionally that needed to be resolved.

 The PS4 Pro console is packed with a 1TB hard drive.
-Since most of the AAA-titles occupy more than 60GB, considering this space, you will be able to save not more than 16-20 high graphics games.
+Since most of the AAA titles occupy more than 60GB, considering this space, you will be able to save not more than 16-20 high graphics games.
 For more space, you can expand the space by upgrading the hard drive.
-The process is quite simple and easy to carry out, but the only downside is the huge time spent in downloading and reinstalling the system software.
+The process is quite simple and easy to carry out, but the only downside is a huge time spent downloading and reinstalling the system software.

 PlayStation 4 Pro – Specs

 Without any significant improvements in its specs, the PlayStation 4 Pro comes with the same vanilla version of the 8-Core AMD Jaguar processor.
 The processor does not run at 1.6GHz, instead, it is now improved with 2.13GHz.
 Other specs like 8GB GDDR5 RAM are the same.

 Interestingly the Sony has doubled the Graphics Core Next Computer Units in the GPU of PS4 Pro.
-Now, there are 36 units with clock speed more than 900 MHz that was previously at 800MHz which has increased the graphics performance up to 4.3 teraflops.
+Now, there are 36 units with a clock speed of more than 900 MHz that was previously at 800MHz which has increased the graphics performance up to 4.3 teraflops.
 Besides, the key advantage of this powerful GPU is that it allows running 1080p as well as 4K with smooth frame rates, and more details.

 Sony PlayStation 4 Pro – Display